arplaboratory/PI-TCN/README.md

 The python script offers the possibility to filter the parsed data to minimize the effect of sensor noise.
 We provide the code for running low-pass Butterworth and Savitzky–Golay filters.

-Process the data by:
-- Running the python script:
+Process the data by running the python script:
 ```
 python process_data.py
 ```

+Note: the downloaded bag files should be stored in the same folder as the python script.